mcdexio/documents/en/internal-amm.md

 ### RemoveLiquidity(ShareAmount)

 Remove liquidity from LiquidityPool.
-Can called by anyone.
+Can be called by anyone.

 Steps:
 - Let Price = PoolAvailableMargin / PositionSize,